 # 6 Do Your Formal Counseling

 When you find out your Solider is pregnant, sit down and do a counseling with her in writing.
 Make sure the commander does, too.
 Let her know what the regulations say she can and can’t do.
 Let her know what is expected of her.
 Plus, let her know what resources are available to her.
 This will go a long ways to maintaining a healthy working relationship.

 # 7 Family Care Plans

 # 8 Don’t Let Your Pregnant Soldier Completely Off the Hook

 Make sure your pregnant Soldier does what is expected of her.
 Don’t let her make excuse after excuse about why her pregnancy keeps her from working or doing her job.
 Plenty of pregnant Soldiers have maintained their job throughout their pregnancy.
 The bottom line is to hold her accountable, even if you give her a little bit of slack from time-to-time.

 Believe it or not, female Soldiers can still get discharged if their pregnancy keeps them from doing their job.
-If a Soldier’s performance warrants separation for unsatisfactory performance or misconduct, she may be involuntarily separated even though the Soldier is pregnant.
-This is also the case if her parenthood of any other children interferes with duty performance (source).
+If a Soldier’s performance warrants her separation for unsatisfactory performance or misconduct, she may be involuntarily separated even though the Soldier is pregnant.
+This is also the case if her parenthood of any other children interferes with duty performance.

-What are your thoughts about pregnant female Soldiers in the Army?
+What are your thoughts about dealing with pregnant female Soldiers in the Army National Guard and Army Reserve?
 Leave a comment below and let us know what you think.
 I look forward to hearing from you.